Significant Case Results – 2021

 Los Angeles Court – Three Strikes but Instead Out to a Program

-Our client was facing 25 years-to-life.
+Our client was facing 25 years to life.
 He had two prior “strikes” and picked up a new violent felony, which would mean a third strike for him.

 We were able to establish that he suffered a traumatic brain injury in a prior work-related accident, and separately that he was the victim of a crime, where he was beaten and suffered a concussion.